 Fruit Crumble is a crunchy and delicious breakfast or dessert recipe that you will leap out of bed for!
 With peaches and apricots this is a healthy fruit crumble recipe with oats that is simply heavenly!Bake some sweet treats like our Anzac Biscuits, Triple Caramel Chocolate Brownies, Lion Cake and Cookie Monster Cupcakes.
-For a week night possible cake, try our No Bake Chocolate Cake.
-For seasonal desserts your go to recipes are our Chocolate Ripple Wreath, Christmas Wreath Pavlova and 8 Egg Pavlova.
+Or go super healthy with the Slow Cooker Granola.

 Use peach and apricot slices drained and reserve the juice for pouring in and over the crumble!